AHL-Logics-backend-tranining-2024/fastapi-task/jibreen/my_fastApi_env/README.md

 ## Data Models

--`Task`: Represents a general task with title, description, due date, and status. -`UrgentTask`: Inherits from Task and includes priority.
+- `Task`: Represents a general task with title, description, due date, and status.
+- `UrgentTask`: Inherits from Task and includes priority.

 ## Error Handling